 What is monkey bread?

-If you don’t live in America, you might not have heard of money bread before.
+If you don’t live in America, you might not have heard of Monkey bread before.

 Monkey Bread is a soft, sticky sweet bread usually loaded with sugar, cinnamon and nuts but other variations can include delights such as caramel, chocolate or caramelised apples.

-It is also known as Bubble bread, which of course is pretty appropriate given the shape!
+It is also known as Bubble bread, which is pretty appropriate given the shape!

-An easier version of Monkey bread is often made with refrigerated biscuit dough in the USA, but because biscuit dough isn’t available in the UK, I make my Monkey bread from scratch.
+An easier version of Monkey bread is often made with refrigerated biscuit dough in the USA, but biscuit dough isn’t available in the UK, so I make my Monkey bread from scratch.

 The good news is, it is very easy to make.
 You just need to have a little patience while waiting for the dough to rise and when rolling the dough into little balls.